JoanMeCa/JoanMeCa/README.md

 🌈 My Future 🌈

-Dark, more dark than the void of outer space...
+Dark, darker than the void of outer space...

-Okay, maybe not so black.
+Okay, maybe not so dark.

     --- WHAT AM I DOING? ---
     A very good question, right now, as I'm finishing my studies, I'm looking to start working almost immediately after